-We’ve all been there: in a fitness class, sweat dripping down your face, and you hear the trainer yell out one of these phrases:
+We’ve all been in a fitness class, sweat dripping down your face, and you hear the trainer yell out one of these phrases:

 “Pain is just weakness leaving the body.”